 This small painting contains a large variety of color and texture.
 Dark greens and blues of the outer edge struggle to focus in on the commotion of tan swatches layered over deposits of orange and yellow at center, resulting in a halo effect.
 Excess paint creates a choppy texture across the painting's center that serves to heighten the emotion already emerging with intensifying color.
 Lack of form within the composition leaves much to the imagination, yet the piece's title, "Demons of the Night", incites a suspenseful read.

-This is a poster reproduction of David Hockney's oil painting "Garrowby Hill" (1998).
-The painting this poster depicts is in Pop Art style, rendering an expanse of the Yorkshire countryside in bright swatches of color strung together with a winding road that spits out at the viewer at the same time it disappears into the distance.
+This is an exhibition poster that includes an image of David Hockney's oil painting "Garrowby Hill" (1998).
+The image here depicts an expanse of the Yorkshire countryside in bright swatches of color strung together with a winding road that simultaneously reaches toward the viewer and disappears into the distance.
 The painting was acquired by the Boston Museum of Fine Arts the same year it was created.

-Eugène Henri Paul Gauguin, better known simply as Paul Gauguin, is one of the premiere artist of the French post-Impressionist era.
+Eugène Henri Paul Gauguin, better known simply as Paul Gauguin, is one of the premiere French post-Impressionist era artists.
 Gauguin's work held great influence on the French avant-garde and many modern artists, such as Pablo Picasso and Henri Matisse.
 Toward the end of his life, Gauguin spent ten years in French Polynesia.
-The majority of his paintings from this time captures the people and landscapes from that region.
+The majority of his paintings from this time capture the people and landscapes from the region.
 The original painting was created in 1902, the year before Gauguin's death.

-In this map, Uncle Sam stands atop a platform shining his searchlight down the Kansas City, Pittsburg, and Gulf Railroad referred to in shorthand here as "The Port Arthur Route".
-A didactic in the lower righthand corner explains that while Uncle Sam was looking for the Schomburgk like in Venezuela, he discovered the (literal) fruits of his own domain, namely the "The Promised Land" region of North America between the blizzards of the north and the swampy heat of the south.
-This land is reportedly mild, pleasant, and fertile with world-class apple orchards shown lining the railway route.
+In this map, Uncle Sam stands atop a platform shining his searchlight onto the Kansas City, Pittsburg, and Gulf Railroad referred to in shorthand here as "The Port Arthur Route."
+A didactic in the lower right hand corner explains that while Uncle Sam was looking for the Schomburgk Line like in Venezuela, he discovered the (literal) fruits of his own domain, namely the "The Promised Land" region of North America between the blizzards of the north and the swampy heat of the south.

-This is a Renaissance Revival walnut cabinet that was custom built.
+This is a custom built Renaissance Revival walnut cabinet.
 The front exterior is primarily encompassed by two large front doors that swing outward.
-In the interior are ten narrow shelves with a drawer separating the fifth and sixth shelf.
-Red velvet lines each shelving unit.
+In the interior there are ten narrow shelves with a drawer separating the fifth and sixth shelf.
+The shelves are each lined with red velvet.
 The drawer includes a fold-out desk with nine compartments, five of which contain smaller drawers.
 Two smaller doors, flanking the left and right of side of the main cabinet, open to reveal three shelves.
 Small drawers are positioned below both of the side doors.

-Walnut Centennial presentation tall clock influenced by the Renaissance Revival.
 This meticulously crafted clock has a large nineteen inch silver dial with the inscribed initials and date "J.B.
 1876".
 This piece is purported to have been made for the Philadelphia Centennial Exhibition and may have been displayed in one of the convention halls.
-This clock has a pin wheel jewelers movement made by George A. Jones from upstate New York.
-His movements are considered the finest on that period.
+This clock has a pin wheel jewelers movement made by George A. Jones from upstate New York and his movements are considered the finest on that period.
+This large scale walnut Centennial presentation tall clock was stylistically influenced by the Renaissance Revival.